apmcpherson/VideoMacPacHack/README.md

 The Video Mac Pac was created by Computer Care Inc. in 1991, apparently based on the Lapis DisplayServer.

-The VideoMacPacHack was designed by [Andrew McPherson](https://github.com/apmcpherson) and [Tom Stepleton](https://github.com/stepleton).
+The VideoMacPacHack was designed by [Andrew McPherson](https://github.com/apmcpherson) with encouragement from [Tom Stepleton](https://github.com/stepleton) based on hardware in his collection.
 In the interest of historical preservation it is released into the public domain, with no warranty of any sort.